1861 Calendar

 - January 10, 1861 – American Civil War: Florida secedes from the Union.

-- April 29, 1861 – American Civil War: Maryland’s House of Delegates votes not to secede from the Union.
+- January 26, 1861 – American Civil War: The state of Louisiana secedes from the Union.

 - May 20, 1861 – American Civil War: The state of Kentucky proclaims its neutrality, which will last until September 3 when Confederate forces enter the state.
 Meanwhile, the State of North Carolina secedes from the Union.